tensorturtle/fob/README.md

 mv ~/Downloads/fob... ~/.local/bin/fob
 ```

 On Mac, you may need to go to "System Settings" -> "Privacy & Security" to allow `fob` to run.
 By default, Mac shows scary warnings and doesn't let you run just any program.
+If you can't get it to work, follow the next steps to install it from source.

 # Development